lcocoenriquez/Blazor/README.md

 ### 49.3.
 How to add BlazorBootstrap Components in your MAUI Blazor Hybrid App

-## 50. BlazorBootstrap Components
+## 50. Telerik Components

 ### 50.1.
-How to add BlazorBootstrap Components in your Blazor Web App
+How to add Telerik Components in your Blazor Web App

 ### 50.2.
-How to add BlazorBootstrap Components in your Blazor WebAssembly App
+How to add Telerik Components in your Blazor WebAssembly App

 ### 50.3.
-How to add BlazorBootstrap Components in your MAUI Blazor Hybrid App
+How to add Telerik Components in your MAUI Blazor Hybrid App

-## 51. Telerik Components
+## 51. SyncFusion Components

 ### 51.1.
-How to add BlazorBootstrap Components in your Blazor Web App
+How to add SyncFusion Components in your Blazor Web App

 ### 51.2.
-How to add BlazorBootstrap Components in your Blazor WebAssembly App
+How to add SyncFusion Components in your Blazor WebAssembly App

 ### 51.3.
-How to add BlazorBootstrap Components in your MAUI Blazor Hybrid App
+How to add SyncFusion Components in your MAUI Blazor Hybrid App

+## 52. Unit Tests in Blazor (MSTest, xUnit, NUnit, y bUnit)

+### 52.1.
+Unit Testing Blazor Applications with MSTest

+### 52.2.
+Unit Testing Blazor Applications with xUnit

+### 52.3.
+Unit Testing Blazor Applications with NUnit

+### 52.4.
+Unit Testing Blazor Applications with bUnit

+## 53. How to Deploy Your Blazor Application to the Cloud (Azure, AWS, and Google Cloud)

+### 53.1.
+Deploy your Blazor App with Azure Web App service

+### 53.2.
+Deploy your Blazor App in Azure (ACR, ACI, AKS, Container, Blob)

+### 53.3.
+Deploy your Blazor App in AWS (S3, ECR, ECS, EKS)

+### 53.4.
+Blazor deployment in Google Cloud Services

+### 53.5.
+Blazor deployment with Github Actions

+### 53.6.
+Blazor deployment with Docker and Kubernetes in local laptop

+### 53.7.
+Blazor deployment with Azure DevOps